mintproject/mic/docs/model_configuration/03-step1.md

 ```bash
 $ mic pkg start
 ```
+!!! warning
+    If you want MIC to start from your own Docker image, you should use the flag `mic pkg start --image <yourimage:version>`.
+Do not forget to install MIC in your image with `pip install mic` so you have all the commands available.

 MIC will ask for the component name you want to use (you may use any name you want), and will show you a message similar to this:

 ```bash